JayMcK/covid-cocktails/README.md

 ## Introduction

 Crib Cocktails is a Single Page Web Application, designed using Figma.
-Indigo is a cocktail recipe information website, developed using thecocktaildb's API; allowing the user to search for cocktail recipe's by first letter, name or random pick.
+Indigo is a cocktail recipe information website, developed using thecocktaildb's REST API; allowing the user to search for cocktail recipe's by first letter, name or random pick.
 Material UI was used extensively throughout this project.

 ## Technologies